-Source: UNCTAD (2014)
+Source: UNCTAD (2014)15

 Table (5) shows that Islamic banking financing did not play a positive role in achieving sustainable development goals in Oman, Kuwait, Jordan, and Sudan.
 It may be because Islamic banks do not focus on economic activities in alignment with SDGs.
 In Oman, banking industry financial activities that support the SDGs objectives, such as water supply, sewerage management, and solid waste management, education, information and communications, climate change mitigation, and climate change adaptation, professional, scientific, and technical activities, mandatory social security, human health, and social work activities, arts, entertainment, and recreation, as well as activities by extraterritorial organizations and bodies, did not exist at all as illustrated by Appendix (I).
-Instead, the banks' financing focused more on economic activities, and service activities (export).
+Instead, the banks' financing focused more on economic activities that are business income orientation such as financing of households, real estate activities, and service activities (export).

-&lt;sup>15 Schmidt-Traub, G., & Sachs, J. D. (2015).
+15 Schmidt-Traub, G., & Sachs, J. D. (2015).
 Financing Sustainable Development: Implementing the SDGs through Effective Investment.
 Sustainable Development Solution Network.
 Retrieved from: https://irp-cdn. multiscreensite. com/be6d1d56/files/uploaded/150619-SDSN-Financing-Sustainable-Development-Paper-FINAL-02. pdf.